rodkin-yevhenii/training-features/README.md

 ```
 npm i
 ```
-In this case you will instal sass module.
+In this case you instal sass module.

 4. Go to the admin panel and activate the plugin.